Menu

 • Caveney v.
 Cavenery, 81 Mass.
 App.
 Ct.
 102 (2012): Using the ideologies from Bernier, the appeals court ruled that the trial court erred in adopting the wife’s expert value of her ownership in her family’s business.
 Wife’s expert applied multiple discounts to determine the value of her business interest which in turn significantly lowered the valuation.
 The Wife argued that her “lack of control” over the business warranted the discounts to be applied.
 The appeals court ultimately rejected Wife’s claims and ruled consistently with Bernier, stating that no discounts “should be applied absent extraordinary circumstances.”

-For additional information about divorce and business valuations in Boston, Hingham or New Bedford, please call or email our office today.
+For additional information about divorce and business valuations in Needham, Boston, Hingham or New Bedford, please call or email our office today.
 We look forward to hearing from you.